sarashamas/docs-calendar/docs/api/provider/rest_routes/Delete_routes/js_eventcalendar_deleteevent_route.md

 ### Description

-@short:Deletes data on an event
+@short: Deletes data on an event

 The route handles the DELETE request made to the **'/events/{id}'** path.